hebeidpa/GC-MLM-RSA/README.md

 1. **Radiology Branch**
    - Automatic segmentation of gastric regions on CT images
-   - Extraction of deep radiological features from segmented regions
+   - Extraction of radiological features from segmented regions

 2. **Pathology Branch**
    - Patch-level feature extraction from WSIs